An Explainable Deep Learning-Based Method For Schizophrenia Diagnosis Using Generative Data-Augmentation: Experiments and Results

 \subsection{Evaluation of Synthetic Data}

 One of the main challenges of using generative models is their evaluation since there is no ground truth to compare the generated samples with.
 Generative models are designed to generate samples that closely resemble the distribution of the original data.
 In the case of WGAN, its loss function is based on the Earth Mover's Distance (EMD), which serves as an estimate of the similarity between two distributions.
 The loss values resulting from this EMD representation guide the training of both the generator and discriminator in the WGAN framework.
 Therefore, one way to evaluate the WGAN model is to look at the loss values.
 Conversely, VAE loss values are a combination of the reconstruction loss and the Kullback-Leibler (KL) Divergence of the target distribution and the distribution of the learned latent representations which does not directly reflect the quality of the outputs and how close they are to the distribution of real data; but can provide a rough estimate for evaluation of the model.
-A general approach for the evaluation of generative models is visual inspection which could provide a very good insight into how well the model is performing if done correctly.
-Visual inspection should take into consideration both fidelity and the diversity of the generated samples making sure that they have good quality and visually resemble the original data with a high level of detail and are diverse enough to indicate that the model has not suffered mode collapse.